starling021/Phishing-API/README.md

 # To Setup :

-1) Import the DB SQL Dump Schema to a new MySQL Instance `mysql -u root -h localhost < DatabaseSQLDump.sql;`
+1) Import the DB SQL Dump Schema to a new MySQL Instance `mysql -u root -h localhost < DatabaseSQLDump.sql;`.
+You may have to create a new user that's not "root" and grant all privileges to all databases for your config if you have issues.

 2) Host the PHP (PHP7 is supported!) from a web service (Apache, Nginx, IIS, etc)